Nooch98/Portable-VCS/README.md

 Portable VCS is NOT:

-❌ A Git replacement
+❌ A Git clone
-❌ A distributed version control system
-❌ A team collaboration platform
+❌ A distributed collaboration platform
 ❌ A merge conflict resolver
-❌ A cloud sync system
+❌ A cloud sync service
+❌ A replacement for team Git workflows

 ---